chriseidhof/chriseidhofnl/site/posts/references.md

 }
 ```

 I'd love to hear comments and feedback.
 If you want to get a deeper understanding of how this works, try implementing it yourself (even after you've had a look at the code).
-By the way, we'll also make two [Swift Talk](http://talk.objc.io/) episodes about this.
+By the way, we also made two [Swift Talk](http://talk.objc.io/) episodes about this: [part 1](https://talk.objc.io/episodes/S01E61-mutable-shared-structs-part-1) and [part 2](https://talk.objc.io/episodes/S01E63-mutable-shared-structs-part-2).
 If you're interested in Florian and me building this from scratch, please subscribe there.

 > Update: thanks to Egor Sobko for pointing out a subtle but crucial mistake: I was sending the observers `initialValue` rather than `theValue`.
 Fixed!